acbsp/bonafide.guru/en/contents.rst

 would he remember to change something later on?
 So his intelligence was so sharp as an acharya, as a Mahabagavatha (unclear)...we are under mining Prabhupada.
-It is a well documented and acknowledged fact that Srila Prabhupada was extremely meticulous and scrutinisingly perfect in all his devotional activities and this fact is amply demonstrated in all his dealings all through the years.
-As anyone can clearly see from the above piece of the conversation, even if his disciples were actually "spaced-out" as stated by His Holiness, Srila Prabhupada would never make the mistake of approving something he was not sure of, especially an item as critical as his Final Will and for this simple reason alone, the words "my initiated disciple" may please be taken AS THEY ARE.
+It is a well documented and acknowledged fact that
+|SP| was extremely meticulous and scrutinisingly perfect in
+all his devotional activities and this fact is amply demonstrated in all his dealings all through the years.
+As anyone can clearly see from the above piece of the conversation, even if his disciples were actually "spaced-out" as stated by His Holiness, |SP| would never make the mistake of approving something he was not sure of, especially an item as critical as his Final Will and for this simple reason alone, the words "my initiated disciple" may please be taken AS THEY ARE.